Strawberry Shortcake: 2003 relaunch

 In 2001, American Greetings appointed DIC Entertainment as the exclusive licensing agent for the franchise.
 DIC and American Greetings officially revealed their plans in March 2002 to relaunch the franchise for a new generation with a series of four specials released direct-to-video through 20th Century Fox Home Entertainment beginning in 2003 and later air on television, alongside various merchandise deals including a major toy licensing deal with Bandai.
 Merchandising would initially focus on the classic designs, which would be released in the second half of 2002, while merchandise featuring the new look would be released in 2003 to coincide with the specials.

 The relaunch focused on a main core cast of characters - Strawberry Shortcake, Custard the cat, Pupcake the dog, Angel Cake, Orange Blossom, Huckleberry Pie, Apple Dumplin' and new character Ginger Snap.
 The existing characters were redesigned to look more like actual children than dolls.
 Custard and Pupcake also had major redesigns to look more like actual animals than stuffed toys, of which Pupcake now belongs to Strawberry Shortcake.
 Apple Dumplin' would also become Strawberry Shortcake's sister.
 Additionally, Strawberryland was divided into "districts", such as Cakewalk, Orange Blossom Acres, Huckleberry Briar and Cookie Corners.
 The relaunch also introduced fillies to the series, with Honey Pie Pony being the main filly, and the only one who could talk and have a pet of her own.

 For the second year of the relaunch, the characters each gained their own fillies and pets, and several additional characters were added.

 An Argentine live-action TV series based on the franchise was shown on El Nueve in 2005, with Laura Anders as Strawberry Shortcake, Camila Offermann as Angel Cake, Luz Luccarini as Ginger Snap and Alan Ferraro as Huckleberry Pie, and was produced and directed by Paula Venditti and Jonathan Hofman, with 36 episodes.

 Starting in January 2006, Playmates Toys became the franchise's master toy partner along with DIC Entertainment.
 Alongside that, a line of merchandise for infants and toddlers was also introduced.
 Playmates' toy range was entitled "A World of Friends" and introduced several "international" characters to the recurring cast who would also appear in the series.
 Playmates also introduced new fillies, but the removal has not spread beyond the scope of the toy line.

 To coincide with the franchise's 25th anniversary, DIC planned to produce three additional direct-to-video specials for release in 2006.
 DIC produced a feature-length computer-animated film based on the franchise, titled Strawberry Shortcake: The Sweet Dreams Movie, which was released in select cities by Kidtoon Films in October 2006.
 The series villains, the Purple Pieman and Sour Grapes, who were notably absent from the 2003 TV series, are reintroduced in the film, but Sour Grapes is reintroduced as the Purple Pieman's sister in materials related to the Sweet Dreams Movie.
-It was released on DVD on February 6, 2007, and has also aired on networks and released on DVD and VCD worldwide.
+It was released on DVD in February 2007, and has also aired on networks and released on DVD and VCD worldwide.